DISIC/foss-contrib-policy-template/HowToInstantiate.md

 Below is a list of all <FIELDS> that need to be filled to instantiate the policy:

+* PUBLIC_ADMINISTRATION : the national, regional, or municipal government with authority to issue policy.

 * ENTITY_NAME : correspond to the public entity name

 * ENTITY_SUPPORT_EMAIL : email address that will provide support and can update the instantiate policy